-This 8-bit I/O expander for the two-line bidirectional bus ( $I^2C$ ) is designed for 2.3-V to 5.5-V $V{CC}$ operation.
+This 8-bit I/O expander for the two-line bidirectional bus (I $^2$ C) is designed for 2.3-V to 5.5-V V ${CC}$ operation.
 It provides general-purpose remote I/O expansion for most microcontroller families via the IC interface [serial clock (SCL), serial data (SDA)].

-The PCA9538 consists of one 8-bit Configuration (input or output selection), Input Port, Output Port, and Polarity Inversion (active high or active low) registers.
-At power on, the I/Os are configured as inputs.
+The PCA9554 consists of one 8-bit Configuration (input or output selection), Input, Output, and Polarity Inversion (active high or active low) registers.
+At power on, the I/Os are configured as inputs with a weak pullup to VCC.
 However, the system master can enable the I/Os as either inputs or outputs by writing to the I/O configuration bits.
-The data for each input or output is kept in the corresponding Input Port or Output Port register.
+The data for each input or output is kept in the corresponding Input or Output register.
 The polarity of the Input Port register can be inverted with the Polarity Inversion register.
 All registers can be read by the system master.

-The system master can reset the PCA9538 in the event of a timeout or other improper operation by asserting a low in the RESET input.
-The power-on reset puts the registers in their default state and initializes the IC/SMBus state machine.
-The RESET pin causes the same reset/initialization to occur without powering down the part.
+The system master can reset the PCA9554 in the event of a timeout or other improper operation by utilizing the power-on reset feature, which puts the registers in their default state and initializes the IC/SMBus state machine.

-The PCA9538 open-drain interrupt (INT) output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system master that an input state has changed.
+The PCA9554 open-drain interrupt (INT) output is activated when any input state differs from its corresponding Input Port register state and is used to indicate to the system master that an input state has changed.